 Possible side effects of Loryna include:

-You should not take Loryna if you:
+Do NOT take Loryna if you:

-Extra care should be taken if you:
+Take extra care if you:

 Certain medications can interfere with the way Loryna works and lead to reduced effectiveness of Loryna.
 These include: